sork01/dd2421lab3/cheatsheet.md

 A latent variable is a hidden variable that are not directly observed, one advantage of using latent variables is that they can serve to reduce the dimensionality of data.

+### Covariance and Independence

+Covariance is "linear" dependency

 ## Naive Bayes Classifier

 All naive Bayes classifiers assume that the value of a particular feature is independent of the value of any other feature, given the class variable.
 For example, a fruit may be considered to be an apple if it is red, round, and about 10 cm in diameter.
 A naive Bayes classifier considers each of these features to contribute independently to the probability that this fruit is an apple, regardless of any possible correlations between the color, roundness, and diameter features.

+### Bayes Rule

+P(x | y) ← Likelihood represents the probability of observing data x given the hypothesis y.
+P(y) ← Prior represents the knowledge on hypothesis y before any observation.
+P(y | x) ← Posterior represents the probability of hypothesis y after the data x has been observed.
+P(x) ← Evidence encodes the quality of the underlying model.

 ### Posterior probability